JetBrains/JetBrainsApiTest/CONTRIBUTING.md

 Tests for JBR API functionality are kept in `jbr-api/tests`.
-It's a single set of JTreg tests, which is run against each JBR, supporting corresponding JBR API version.
+It's a single set of JTreg tests, which is run against each JBR supporting the corresponding JBR API version.
-Each service usually has a simple check in `JBRApiTest`, like `Objects.requireNonNull(JBR.getMyService());`, as well as its own test, like `MyServiceTest`.
+Each service usually has a simple check in `JBRApiTest` like `Objects.requireNonNull(JBR.getMyService());` as well as its own test like `MyServiceTest`.
-JBR API tests are [block box tests](https://en.wikipedia.org/wiki/Black-box_testing), verifying the observed behavior via public API.
+JBR API tests are [block box tests](https://en.wikipedia.org/wiki/Black-box_testing) verifying the observed behavior via public API.
 These usually include examples of the service's intended usage.
 If you need to test the new functionality in the